friebetill/obsidian-check-please/README.md

 ## Installation

+### Download from GitHub Releases (Recommended)
+1. Go to the [Releases section](../../releases) on the right side of this GitHub page
-1. Download the plugin files
+2. Download the latest release zip file
-2. Place them in your `.obsidian/plugins/obsidian-check-please/` directory
+3. Extract the zip file
+4. Copy the extracted folder to your `.obsidian/plugins/` directory in your vault
+5. Restart Obsidian or reload the plugins
-3. Enable the plugin in Obsidian's Community Plugins settings
+6. Enable "Check Please!" in Settings → Community Plugins

+**Note**: Make sure the plugin folder is located at: `YourVault/.obsidian/plugins/obsidian-check-please/`

 ## Compatibility